May 2019 Kathmandu bombings: Casualties

 General Secretary of Communist Party of Nepal Netra Bikram Chand released a statement claiming all 4 deceased as members of his party.
 All of the dead and injured were a result of accidental explosions during the bomb making process.
-The blast at Thankot occurred during when the IED exploded while being carried on a motorcycle.
+The blast at Thankot occurred when the IED exploded while being carried on a motorcycle.

 Other incidents

 Seven people associated with the party were arrested in Koteshwor, Kathmandu with four ready to plant bombs and Maoist literature and pamphlets.
 Two IEDs planted in Gwarko and Lagankhel were defused by personnel from Nepal Army.

 Responsibility

 Netra Bikram Chand released a statement on May 27 claiming responsibility in the bombing incidents.